MichaelZaidman/hid-ft260/README.md

 and switches.

-This driver enables the FT260 to be seen and handled by the Linux kernel i2c-core code as a regular I2C bus adapter like it is done when the I2C controller is a part of the MCU or CPU vendor chipset.
+This driver enables the FT260 to be seen and handled by the Linux kernel i2c-core code as a regular I2C bus adapter, like when the I2C controller is a part of the MCU or CPU vendor chipset.
+It provides the following benefits:

-1. It enables the standard Linux user-space I2C tools like [i2c-tools](https://i2c.wiki.kernel.org/index.php/I2C_Tools) and a wide range of user-space applications relying on the /dev/i2c-x kernel API.
+1. It enables usage of the standard Linux userspace I2C tools like [i2c-tools](https://i2c.wiki.kernel.org/index.php/I2C_Tools) and a wide range of userspace applications relying on the `/dev/i2c-x` kernel API.
-2. The I2C master device is seen via sys/bus/i2c/devices sysfs interface that other I2C slave devices are relied on.
-This allows the sysfs I2C tree instantiation, essential for complex I2C topologies, built with I2C multiplexers or switches.
+2. The driver exposes the FT260 I2C controller device via `sys/bus/i2c`
+    bus to other I2C devices relied on it.
+It allows the sysfs I2C tree instantiation, essential for complex I2C topologies, built with I2C multiplexers and/or I2C switches.
-3. It automatically handles I2C tree branch locking to guarantee atomic access to the slave device in the topologies involving I2C multiplexers or switches.
-That allows concurrent access to the I2C bus from multiple user-space processes.
-When such access is managed via hidraw and libusb user-space libraries, it requires an explicit synchronization between the processes.
+3. It guarantees atomic access at the kernel level to the I2C devices, resided on the I2C controller's bus, implicitly enabling concurrent access to the I2C bus from multiple userspace processes, in contrast to when such access performs via hidraw and libusb userspace libraries requiring explicit processes synchronization.

 Specs:
 1. [DS_FT260.pdf](https://ftdichip.com/wp-content/uploads/2020/07/DS_FT260.pdf)